digitalspring/whitepaper/whitepaper.md

 Outline
 -------

-The software we envision is made up of several layers which build upon each other and which are presented in the subsequent chapters.
+The proposed software is made up of several layers which build upon each other and which are outlined in the subsequent chapters.
 It is attempted to present the reasoning behind design decisions in the order in which the corresponding questions naturally appear instead of following a more formal approach where the results and decisions are presented first and are justified later.

 Network layer